webguru103/smooch-docs/source/includes/customization/_styling_conversations_js.md

 For basic customization of colors, you can set an Accent Color and a Secondary Color in the web settings of the Smooch dashboard.

-* The **Accent Color** customizes the color of user message bubbles, action buttons, and the Send button.
+* The **Accent Color** customizes the color of customer messages and actions in the footer.
-* The **Secondary Color** changes the appearance of hyperlinks in the web widget.
+* The **Secondary Color** changes the appearance of links and buttons in your messages.

 <img alt="Color Customization" src="../images/color_customization_web.png" />